Josiah-praise/CeloPong/docs/dev-notes/note-89-my-wins-pagination.md

 - Avoid duplicate cards and keep “claimable only” filter working after new pages load.
 - Show accurate pagination info (showing N of M wins).
 - Indicate when all wins are loaded and disable the button accordingly.

+## Observability
+- Add console.debug logs for offset/limit similar to Game History for easier troubleshooting.